charlesproye/murfy-cover-app/src/external_api/README.md

 ## 📝 Configuration

+The same /.env file is used by data analyze and external_api.
-Copy the `.env.example` file to `.env` and adjust values according to your environment:
+Copy the `.env.example` file to `.env` and adjust values according to your environment.

 # Redis